 Brette's Answer: You're right to have concerns about this.
 Unless you have a court order, he is not required to pay you a dime, and since you have nothing determining custody, he could legally take your son and not return him.
 Some couples are comfortable with unwritten agreements; however the only way to have a binding and enforceable agreement is to get a court order.
 Child support will be calculated based on his income.
 Go to Family Court and get some orders laying out your agreement.
 It is a simple process.
 His refusal to sign anything makes me very suspect.

-Kathy's Question: My husband pays the mortgage but considers the payment child support until the divorce is final.
+Kathy's Question: My husband pays the mortgage but considers the payment as child support until the divorce is final.
 I do not have an adequate income to provide for our children's other monetary needs as I have been a homemaker for the last 12 years.
 What can I do to get by?

 Brette: You need to get an attorney who can make sure you obtain temporary child support and alimony.
 Paying the mortgage is not child support.

 Ann's Question: My ex was handed a temporary order of child support last month.
 Nine days ago, he let me know he has paid nothing.
-Are temporary orders valid and or enforceable?
+Are temporary orders valid and enforceable?

 Brette's Answer: Yes, they are just as valid and enforceable as permanent orders.